Algebraic Laws for True Concurrency: Extensions

 From the definition of rooted branching pomset bisimulation $\approx_{rbp}$ (see Definition \ref{RBPSB}), we know that rooted branching pomset bisimulation $\approx_{rbp}$ is defined by weak pomset transitions, which are labeled by pomsets with $\tau$.
 In a weak pomset transition, the events in the pomset are either within causality relations (defined by $\cdot$) or in concurrency (implicitly defined by $\cdot$ and $+$, and explicitly defined by $\between$), of course, they are pairwise consistent (without conflicts).
 In (1), we have already proven the case that all events are pairwise concurrent, so, we only need to prove the case of events in causality.
 Without loss of generality, we take a pomset of $P=\{e_1,e_2:e_1\cdot e_2\}$.
 Then the weak pomset transition labeled by the above $P$ is just composed of one single event transition labeled by $e_1$ succeeded by another single event transition labeled by $e_2$, that is, $\xRightarrow{P}=\xRightarrow{e_1}\xRightarrow{e_2}$.

-Similarly to the proof of soundness of $APTC_{\tau}$ with guarded linear recursion and the shadow constant modulo rooted branching step bisimulation $\approx_{rbs}$ (1), we can prove that each axiom in Table \ref{AxiomsForShadow} is sound modulo rooted branching pomset bisimulation $\approx_{rbp}$, we omit them.
+Similarly to the proof of soundness of $APTC_{\tau}$ with guarded linear recursion and the state operator modulo rooted branching step bisimulation $\approx_{rbs}$ (1), we can prove that each axiom in Table \ref{AxiomsForState} is sound modulo rooted branching pomset bisimulation $\approx_{rbp}$, we omit them.

-(3) Soundness of $APTC_{\tau}$ with guarded linear recursion and the shadow constant with respect to rooted branching hp-bisimulation $\approx_{rbhp}$.
+(3) Soundness of $APTC_{\tau}$ with guarded linear recursion and the state operator with respect to rooted branching hp-bisimulation $\approx_{rbhp}$.

-Since rooted branching hp-bisimulation $\approx_{rbhp}$ is both an equivalent and a congruent relation with respect to $APTC_{\tau}$ with guarded linear recursion and the shadow constant, we only need to check if each axiom in Table \ref{AxiomsForShadow} is sound modulo rooted branching hp-bisimulation $\approx_{rbhp}$.
+Since rooted branching hp-bisimulation $\approx_{rbhp}$ is both an equivalent and a congruent relation with respect to $APTC_{\tau}$ with guarded linear recursion and the state operator, we only need to check if each axiom in Table \ref{AxiomsForState} is sound modulo rooted branching hp-bisimulation $\approx_{rbhp}$.

 From the definition of rooted branching hp-bisimulation $\approx_{rbhp}$ (see Definition \ref{RBHHPB}), we know that rooted branching hp-bisimulation $\approx_{rbhp}$ is defined on the weakly posetal product $(C_1,f,C_2),f:\hat{C_1}\rightarrow \hat{C_2}\textrm{ isomorphism}$.
 Two process terms $s$ related to $C_1$ and $t$ related to $C_2$, and $f:\hat{C_1}\rightarrow \hat{C_2}\textrm{ isomorphism}$.
 Initially, $(C_1,f,C_2)=(\emptyset,\emptyset,\emptyset)$, and $(\emptyset,\emptyset,\emptyset)\in\approx_{rbhp}$.
 When $s\xrightarrow{e}s'$ ($C_1\xrightarrow{e}C_1'$), there will be $t\xRightarrow{e}t'$ ($C_2\xRightarrow{e}C_2'$), and we define $f'=f[e\mapsto e]$.
 Then, if $(C_1,f,C_2)\in\approx_{rbhp}$, then $(C_1',f',C_2')\in\approx_{rbhp}$.